 I learned anew this year that when it comes to taking on diversity, equity, and inclusion as well as anti-racism, words are necessary but not sufficient.
 It’s about taking the time to share your truth and build trust, and then doing the work together.
 As a school we learned that while we have a tremendous advantage as a relatively young school that holds revolutionizing access to 21st century learning as a cornerstone of our mission, that this DEI and anti-racism work is not yet a strength, it’s a journey.
 And it’s a journey that myself, my colleagues, our Students and their families are dedicated to taking together in the year and decades to come.

 In addition, I learned that the other cornerstone of our mission, Student agency, is a journey as well.
 What’s student agency, you ask?
 Synonyms include self-direction and self-management.
-Per our new website, at Templeton Academy, we define agency as our Students having voice and choice in their learning and goals.
+Per our new website, at Templeton Academy, we define agency as our Students having voice and choice in their learning and ownership of their goals.

 Why does Student agency matter more than ever today?
 Because yesterday’s schools provided a service: teaching.
 Whereas tomorrow’s schools must provide a capability: learning.
 As the pandemic has shifted ground (not to mention the locus of control) from beneath our feet, many of us educators and parents have been understandably focused on trying to reimagine how we provide the service of teaching in this new normal.
 But we’ve learned this year that now more than ever we must huddle up with our Students, and in doing, fuel their agency so they play a much larger role in directing and managing their learning going forward.